Tokyo skyline at twilight, Tokyo Tower and Shinjuku skyscrapers with Mount Fuji in the distance, Japan

 Hoshinoya Tokyo

-"A 17-storey modern ryokan in Otemachi — tatami floors, sliding shoji, an onsen on the top floor sourced from 1,500m below the building.
+"A 17-storey modern ryokan in Otemachi, tatami floors, sliding shoji, and a top-floor onsen drawn from 1,500m below the building.
 Tokyo's only urban hot-spring hotel."

 9.4